Ju-Schn/Ju-Schn/README.md

 🔭 I’m currently working on my project Cardify: Coming up: Sign up and Log In

-🤩 I'm really excited to learn more about React, Redux and PHP in my slef-studies at the moment
+🤩 I'm really excited to learn more about React, Redux and PHP in my self-studies at the moment

 🤓 I've successfully graduated in web development at [neuefische bootcamp](https://www.neuefische.de) Yaaayyy! 🎉